gpaumier/gp2/src/articles/2013-06-12 subscribe-to-tech-news-to-stay-informed-of-upcoming-technical-changes.rst

-.. title: Subscribe to Tech News to stay informed of upcoming technical changes
+.. title: Subscribe to Tech News
+.. subtitle: how to stay informed of upcoming technical changes
 .. category: articles-en
 .. clean: no
 .. slug: subscribe-to-tech-news-to-stay-informed-of-upcoming-technical-changes